nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LeadsForce` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: Add a client**

 **MSS**

-1. User requests to add a person
+1. User requests to add a client
-2. LeadsForce adds the person to the contact book
+2. LeadsForce adds the client to the contact book

    Use case ends.